lcastri/fpcmci/README.md

 ## Why FPCMCI?

 Current state-of-the-art causal discovery approaches suffer in terms of speed and accuracy of the causal analysis when the process to be analysed is composed by a large number of features.
-FPCMCI is ble to select the most meaningful features from a set of variables and build a causal model from such selection.
+FPCMCI is able to select the most meaningful features from a set of variables and build a causal model from such selection.
 To this end, the causal analysis results **faster** and **more accurate**.

 ## Citation